• Skip to main content

 5361 Social Work Practice with Individuals and Families

 Prerequisite(s): A minimum grade of C or concurrent enrollment in SWO 5351.
+A minimum grade of B is required for this course.

 In this course, students practice skill development by applying the steps of the generalist intervention model (engagement, assessment, planning, intervention, evaluation, and termination/transition) to create diversity-sensitive care management plans for individuals and families.
 A grade of B or better must be received in this course to complete the requirements for the master’s degree.